brompwnie/botb/README.md

 # Getting BOtB

-BOtB is available as a binary in the Releases Section.
+BOtB is available as a binary in the [Releases Page](https://github.com/brompwnie/botb/releases).

 # Building BOtB